joylabs/doh-dns/README.md

 # doh-dns
-A library to make DNS over HTTP requests.
+A library to make DNS over HTTPS requests.

 ## Overview
-This DNS over HTTP (DoH) library queries public DoH servers provided by Google and Clouflare.
+This DNS over HTTPS (DoH) library queries public DoH servers provided by Google and Clouflare.
 It is based on `async/await` with the help of `hyper` and `tokio`.
 As a result, it requires the `nightly` version of `Rust`.

 The library supports timeouts and retries which can be fully customized.
 A utility in the `dohdns` directory is provided in this crate to use this library in the command line.